anthony-aylward/chenimbalance/vignettes/npbin-atac.md

 ![plot of chunk atac_plot_space](figure/atac_plot_space-1.png)

-Compute the symmetric shape parameter and plot the estimated null beta (teal) superimposed with the null beta estimated from NPBin (blue).
+Compute the symmetric shape parameter and plot the estimated null beta (teal) superimposed with the null beta estimated from NPBin (gold).

 ```r